 We offer a regular research seminar series.
 Past speakers and topics have included Dr Anne Reath Warren (Stockholm University) on developing multilingual literacies in Sweden and Australia and Dr Simone Smala (University of Queensland) on community languages and social cohesion.
 To join our mailing list, email us at email@example.com

 We have completed a study of the professional learning strengths and needs of volunteer teachers in NSW community schools.
-This ground-breaking report involving survey data from 30% of the 3,000 teachers and interviews with more than 50 teachers highlighted the key role played by community languages schools and the educational, linguistic and economic benefits this group of teachers represents.
+This ground-breaking report involving survey data from 30 per cent of the 3000 teachers and interviews with more than 50 teachers highlighted the key role played by community languages schools and the educational, linguistic and economic benefits this group of teachers represents.
 This study will be launched in September and is available through SICLE.

 We are currently completing a scoping study of the resources, organisation and teaching in community languages schools involving surveys and interviews with teachers and principals.